And don't miss this video that I found at Keith Burgess-Jackson's place, How Liberals Argue.

 Krauthammer on Obama’s Policies

-Read it.
-Excerpt: For the first time since modern budgeting was introduced with the Budget Act of 1974, the House failed to even write a budget.
+For the first time since modern budgeting was introduced with the Budget Act of 1974, the House failed to even write a budget.
 This in a year of extraordinary deficits, rising uncertainty and jittery financial markets.
 Gold is going through the roof.
-Confidence in the dollar and the American economy is falling…
+Confidence in the dollar and the American economy is falling – largely because of massive overhanging debt.
+Yet no budget emerged from Congress to give guidance, let alone reassurance, about future U.S. revenues and spending.

 The Beat Generation, the Tea Party and the Meaning of ‘Beat’